List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 The main protagonist of Diamond Is Unbreakable, Josuke (born c.1983) is a freshman in Morioh who is the illegitimate son of Joseph Joestar.
 When Josuke was four years old, he awakened a Stand due to Dio's influence on the Joestar bloodline in the events of Stardust Crusaders.
 But because of his gentle nature, his Stand worked against him, causing him to become fatally ill, similar to Holly's illness in Stardust Crusaders.
 While en route to the hospital, his mother gets her car stuck in the snow, but an unknown delinquent with a pompadour helps his mother release the car from the snow and drive Josuke to safety.
 Overwhelmed by the selflessness and kindness of the unknown delinquent, Josuke wears his hair in a similar pompadour to honor him, and erupts into a violent rage if anyone insults his hair, as he associates his hair with the delinquent who saved him.
+Similar to Jotaro, he is a magnet for women with his good looks and skills.
 His Stand is Crazy Diamond (クレイジー・ダイヤモンド, Kureijī Daiyamondo), (Note: "Shining Diamond" in official English releases.) a close range Stand which has the ability to restore objects to their original form, including healing other people's injuries and also any inanimate object such as food and drink, for example it can use its ability to revert lemonade back to water, sugar and lemons.
 However, Crazy Diamond cannot be used to revive the dead, nor can it be used to heal Josuke himself.

+In Japanese, he is voiced by Yūki Ono and Yō Taichi (child) in the anime and subsequent appearances, and Wataru Hatano in Eyes of Heaven and All Star Battle.
+In English, he is voiced by Billy Kametz and Maureen Price (child).